chvolow24/jackdaw/README.md

 To remove an effect, simply hit `del` or `backspace` while the effect is selected in the tab view.
 Associated automation tracks will be removed as well, and will be reinstated if the deletion is undone.

-### Channel mode
+### Channel modes

 Every effect can be put into one of four "channel modes":

 1. Stereo
+2. L only
+3. R only
-2. Mid only
+4. Mid only
-3. Side only
+5. Side only
-4. Mid / Side
+6. Mid / Side

-Stereo is the default mode; effect processing occurs on the input left channel and input right channel.

-In any of the other modes, [mid-side encoding](https://majormixing.com/what-is-mid-side-encoding/) is applied to the input audio before it is sent to the effect.
-After the effect processes the audio, the mid and side channels are reprocessed into stereo L and R.
+If the channel mode is one of `Mid only`, `Side only`, or `Mid-side`, the two stereo input Left and Right channels are replaced with Mid and Side channels before being passed to the effect.

 In **Mid only** mode, the left input channel is replaced with the processed mid channel, and the right channel is ignored during effect processing.

 In **Side only** mode, the right input channel is replaced with the processed side channel, and the left channel is ignored.

 In **Mid / Side** mode, the left channel is replaced with the mid channel, and right is replaced with side.
-This is equvialent to stereo mode in all effects that process the two channels independently (EQ, FIR Filter, Delay, Saturation, Compressor).
+This is equvialent to stereo mode in all effects that process the two channels independently (EQ, FIR Filter, Saturation, Compressor).

 ### EQ